Duke-I3T-Lab/AR_CPR_SA/README.md

 ## Code Base Introduction
 The code base consists of three main modules: the [gaze extraction and classic ML module](gaze_extraction), the (baseline) [PatchTSMixer module](time_series_modeling) (thanks to George Zerveas et al. for open sourcing their [code](https://github.com/gzerveas/mvts_transformer), from which we built a part of the model training/testing workflow), and the [FixGraphPool module](fix_graph_pool_modeling).
 The recommanded workflow (and so was our workflow) is to first compile raw collected gaze data through the gaze extraction module, and then run preprocessing code on gaze extraction output to run the different models.

-**Please note that due to IRB requirements we are not able to release the data.** Instead, we provide *sample data files* in [my_data](my_data) to showcase how the raw data and preprocessed data should look like if the code is used properly.
-Please note that this data does not come from any of the participants of our study.
+**Please note that due to IRB requirements we are not able to release the data.** Instead, we provide *example data files* corresponding to visual behavior of one of the authors in [my_data](my_data).

 For more details of code usage, please refer to seperate README files in each module.
 - [gaze extraction and classic ML module](gaze_extraction/README.md)